nasearle/publishing-build-tools/en/concepts/working-with-promises/index.md

 * Fulfilled - The operation resolved and the promise has a value.
 * Rejected - The operation failed and the promise will never be fulfilled.
 A failed promise has a reason indicating why it failed.

-You may also hear the term  *settled* : it represents a promise that has been acted upon, and is either fulfilled or rejected.
+You may also hear the term  <em>*settled*</em> : it represents a promise that has been acted upon, and is either fulfilled or rejected.

 <a id="howto" />